MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-backupread.md

 ### -param hFile [in]

 Handle to the file or directory to be backed up.
 To obtain the handle, call the
-      <a href="https://msdn.microsoft.com/80a96083-4de9-4422-9705-b8ad2b6cbd1b">CreateFile</a> function.
+      <a href="base.createfile">CreateFile</a> function.
 The SACLs are not read unless the
       file handle was created with the <b>ACCESS_SYSTEM_SECURITY</b> access right.
-For more information, see <a href="https://msdn.microsoft.com/991d7d94-fae7-406f-b2e3-dee811279366">File Security and Access Rights</a>.
+For more information, see <a href="base.file_security_and_access_rights">File Security and Access Rights</a>.

 The handle must be synchronous (nonoverlapped).
-This means that the <b>FILE_FLAG_OVERLAPPED</b> flag must not be set when <a href="https://msdn.microsoft.com/80a96083-4de9-4422-9705-b8ad2b6cbd1b">CreateFile</a> is called.
+This means that the <b>FILE_FLAG_OVERLAPPED</b> flag must not be set when <a href="base.createfile">CreateFile</a> is called.
 This function does not validate that the handle it receives is synchronous, so it does not return an error code for a synchronous handle, but calling it with an asynchronous (overlapped) handle can result in subtle errors that are very difficult to debug.

 The <b>BackupRead</b> function may fail if
       <b>CreateFile</b> was called with the flag